About our School

-Our two gardeners are supported by a dedicated School Environment Team that meets regularly to ensure children can learn from the extensive outdoor environment.
-Each class grows their own vegetables, fruit and flowers and for the second year in succession we received an Enfield in Bloom award.
-Our chickens are well looked after by their young handlers and eggs are among many items we sell in our weekly Fair Trade shop.
+Our team of gardeners supported by a dedicated School Environment Team meet regularly to ensure children can learn from the extensive outdoor environment.
+Each class grows their own vegetables, fruit and flowers and for the third year in succession we received an Enfield in Bloom award.
+Our chickens are well looked after by their young handlers.

 The school day starts with a well-attended Breakfast Club that provides children with a calm start to the day, makes a significant impact on children’s behaviour and attentiveness at school and enables parents to go to work.
 Various intervention groups are organised during lunch time to provide some children with a much needed calm transition back into class ready for the afternoon.
 The after-school club is also highly valued by our working families.

-Our recognition of our school community’s diverse background can be seen through our work with the Alevi families, celebration of Black History Month, development of a community allotment, providing culturally diverse lunches, music provision, school staff, and Turkish translations of newsletters.
+Our recognition of our school community’s diverse background can be seen through our work with the Alevi families, celebration of Black History Month, development of a community allotment, providing culturally diverse lunches, music provision, school staff.

 We value the contribution of our volunteers.
 Many staff started their school career in this way until their skills became noticed and they were recruited as a member of support staff and later as teachers.
-Our pupils also give their time freely.
-Year 5 and 6 pupils read in their lunch time with younger children to support them in making progress as some children lack someone to read with them at home.
-The 2012 Olympics inspired us to introduce our own Games Makers who engage other pupils in activities during the midday break.
+Our pupils also give their time freely supporting other children.

 Staff, pupils and parents reviewed our charities fundraising events to link with our annual schools values cycle.